Chart Color Schemes

 Employment conditions in Thamarrurr face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Thamarrurr's workforce is balanced across white and blue-collar jobs, with significant representation in essential services sectors.
-Its unemployment rate was 27.7% as of June 2025.
+Thamarrurr's workforce is balanced across white and blue-collar jobs, with essential services well represented.
+The unemployment rate in September 2025 was 27.3%.

-However, accommodation & food services are under-represented, with only 1.7% of Thamarrurr's workforce compared to NT's 6.9%.
-The area appears to offer limited local employment opportunities, as indicated by the Census working population count versus resident population.
-Between June 2024 and June 2025, labour force levels decreased by 1.8%, while employment decreased by 3.8%, causing unemployment to rise by 1.4 percentage points.
-In contrast, NT recorded an employment decline of 1.7% and a marginal decrease in unemployment.
-Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Thamarrurr's employment mix suggests local growth of approximately 6.1% over five years and 13.0% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Accommodation & food services have a limited presence with only 1.7% employment compared to the regional average of 6.9%.
+The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Between September 2024 and September 2025, the labour force decreased by 1.2%, while employment declined by 3.5%, causing unemployment to rise by 1.7 percentage points.
+In comparison, the Rest of NT recorded an employment decline of 1.3% and a labour force decline of 1.2%, with only a marginal increase in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
+However, growth rates differ significantly between industry sectors.
+Applying these projections to Thamarrurr's employment mix suggests local employment should increase by 6.1% over five years and 13.0% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment